womenbuildweb3/30daysofweb3.xyz/curriculum/en/8-finishing-touches/0-rsvp-to-events.md

 const [currentTimestamp, setEventTimestamp] = useState(new Date().getTime());
 ```

 Now we’ll check whether the user has already RSVP’d or not by creating a function called `checkIfAlreadyRSVPed`.
 If they haven't already, then the user will see a button to RSVP.
-To do find out if they have already RSVPed, we can loop through the rsvps array from the event and see if any of the wallet addresses match.
+To find out if they have already RSVPed, we can loop through the rsvps array from the event and see if any of the wallet addresses match.

 ```javascript
 function checkIfAlreadyRSVPed() {